 2. Aberystwyth Castle

 Constructed in the 13th century, Aberystwyth Castle is a Grade I listed building originally made from wood, followed by a solidly built stone fortress.
-Subject to a number of sieges, and attacks, by the start of the 14th century the region was flourishing and a settlement growing up around the castle.
+Subject to a number of sieges and armed attacks, by the start of the 14th century the region was flourishing and a settlement growing up around the castle.
 This continued until 1637 when King Charles I declared the castle a Royal Mint with the purpose of making coins.

-• Location: Under 10 minutes walk from Aberystwyth station
+• Location: Under 10 minutes' walk from Aberystwyth station

 • Free entry